-Figure 3.5-3 and Figure 3.5-4, illustrate the transportation routes near B-17.
+Figure 3.5-3 and Figure 3.5-4 illustrate the transportation routes near B-17.
 As shown in Figure 3.5-3 and Figure 3.5-4, U.S. Route 50 is an east/west freeway that runs to the north of B-17.
 State Route 839 is a north/south highway located to the west of B-17.
 The U.S. Route 50/State Route 839 intersection is a "T" intersection consisting of west, south, and east roads.
-There is a stop sign for northbound traffic approaching the intersection via State Route 839, and eastbound and westbound traffic on U.S. Route 50 proceeds freely through the intersection (Supporting Study: Transportation Study [available at http://frtcmodernization.com]).
+There is a stop sign for northbound traffic approaching the intersection via State Route 839, and eastbound and westbound traffic on U.S. Route 50 proceeds freely through the intersection (see Supporting Study: Transportation/Traffic Study for the Fallon Range Training Complex, available at https://frtcmodernization.com).
+The U.S. Route 50/State Route 361 intersection is also a "T" intersection consisting of west, south, and east roads.
+There is a stop sign for northbound traffic approaching the intersection via State Route 361, while eastbound and westbound traffic on U.S. Route 50 proceed freely through the intersection.